rethc/Wellington-Timetable/README.md

  - Some performance issues

 v2.2 fixes:
- - set max zoom to stop overloading app with markers
+ - Set max zoom to stop overloading app with stop markers